 Conclusion

 Efficiency involves maximizing the outcomes from efforts.
-By utilizing the scarce resources more efficiently, farmers could enhance their income and savings, thereby improving their profitability.
+By utilizing the scarce resources more efficiently, farmers could enhance their incomes and savings, thereby improving their profitability.
 Optimizing agricultural practices hinges on the critical concept of resource use efficiency.
 The study evaluates the profitability of rice enterprises along with the efficiency of resource utilization in rice cultivation within the study area.
 The investigation accessed the way in which farmers can optimize their resource usage by pinpointing underutilized and overutilized resources.
 The positive gross margin and benefit cost ratio suggest that rice production is economically viable in the study area.
 The analysis of resource use efficiency indicated that inputs employed in rice cultivation were not utilized to their fullest potential.
 There was a notable underutilization of resources like seeds and chemical fertilizers, whereas resources such as machine labor, human labor, organic manure, and pesticides and irrigation were excessively utilized.
 The findings necessitate optimal resource allocation, leading to enhanced production and profitability, thereby improving a farmer’s livelihood.
 Therefore, achieving the rational use of resources would enhance the economic viability of the rice enterprise, leading to greater profitability and improved food availability.

-Reference
+References

 Acharyaa, P., Regmi, P. P., Gauchan, D., KC, D., & KC, G. (2021).
 Comparative analysis of cost, return, profitability and labor use in mechanized and traditional rice farms in Nepal.
 Food & Agribusiness Management (FABM), 2(1), 17-22.